 - Building research skills: The new, onsite JSTOR outline builder supports information literacy skills by providing students with an easy way to begin a paper or project and link formatted, authoritative sources directly to their writing.

-- Text mining support: JSTOR supports text analysis and digital humanities research by providing full-text datasets for the journals and primary sources in the digital library.
+- Text mining support: JSTOR supports text analysis and digital humanities research by providing datasets for the journals, books, research reports, and primary sources in the digital library.

 - Usage reporting: Librarians and administrators have access to a robust set of reports that show use of licensed resources and inform budgets and planning.